puremourning/vimspector/README.md

 }
 ```

-See [deatils of the launch
+See [details of the launch
 configuration](https://github.com/microsoft/debugpy/wiki/Debug-configuration-settings)
 for explanation of things like `pathMappings`.

-Additional documenation, including how to do this when the remote machine can
+Additional documentation, including how to do this when the remote machine can
 only be contacted via SSH [are provided by
 debugpy](https://github.com/microsoft/debugpy/wiki/Debugging-over-SSH).